跟读练习: How to increase your happiness - 通过YouTube学习英语口语

 If you're not fearful, you're not violent.

-If you're grateful, you are enjoying the differences between people and you are respectful to everybody.
+If you're grateful, you're enjoying the differences between people,

 And that changes this power pyramid under which we live.